 Providing creative solutions for complex needs to deliver ‘as normal a life as possible’.

-After a serious accident I ended up in hospital and from there I was welcome by the team at Bexley Care Centre.
+After a serious accident I ended up in hospital and from there I was welcome by the Synovum Care team.
 I was not your typical ‘aged care’ client because I was young but they were willing to work with me to ensure I not only fitted into the centre but also to also continually improve my health and get my life back in order.

 I came into the Wynyard Care Centre on a transitional package; a transitional package ensures that post-surgery I can return home and remain independent.

 On arrival I was given a tour of the centre and made to feel very welcome, they offered me a shared room with another gentleman where I have been comfortable.